Laughing Gas Sedation Dentistry for Kids

 Although relaxed and a little sleepy, your son or daughter remains awake the entire time.
 He or she can communicate with our staff and see that you are nearby for reassurance.
 When the procedure is complete, our staff turns off the gas while continuing to deliver oxygen for a few minutes.
 This ensures that all of the gas flushes out of the system.

-Benefits of Using Laughing Gas for Pediatric Patients
+Benefits of Laughing Gas Sedation for Pediatric Dentistry

 Besides helping your child to relax, laughing gas prevents an automatic gag reflex that may make it difficult for your child’s dentist to complete the procedure.
 The entire process of receiving it takes just three to five minutes.
 Due to a slightly altered consciousness, using laughing gas makes it appear that time moves quicker than it does in reality.
 Your child may report feeling a tingling sensation or being in a dream-like state.
 He or she may also get a case of the giggles, which is why some people call this laughing gas.